Rufus For Real

 pulled pork tacos

-• Tortillas — Corn or flour, warmed.
-Both work beautifully with the saucy pulled pork and crunchy slaw.
+• Use corn or flour tortillas — Both work beautifully with the tender pulled pork and crunchy slaw.

 pulled pork tacos

-• Use fresh toppings for contrast — crunchy slaw, herbs, and lime keep everything bright and balanced.
+• Use fresh toppings for contrast — Crunchy slaw, herbs, jalapeños, and lime keep the rich pork bright and balanced.

-• This is meal-prep gold — the pork tastes even better the next day as the flavors deepen.
+• Save leftovers for meal prep — The pulled pork tastes even better the next day after the flavors settle together.

 Slow Cooker & Instant Pot Instructions

-• Cook on LOW for 6–8 hours or HIGH for 4–6 hours, until the pork is fall-apart tender.
+• Cook low and slow — Add the pork and braising ingredients to the slow cooker and cook on LOW for 6–8 hours or HIGH for 4–6 hours until the pork is fall-apart tender.

 350